denvrdata/denvrdemos/yara/README.md

 ![NGC Key](assets/images/ngc-key.png)

-When you hit "Generate Personal Key", you'll need to give your key a name and expiration.
+When you hit **"Generate Personal Key"**, you'll need to give your key a name and expiration.
 At minimum, you should authorize access to "NGC Catalog".
-You'll also want to save token `nvapi-****` somewhere safe like in a password manager.
+You'll also want to save token `nvapi-****` somewhere safe, like in a password manager.

 ### Denvr VM

-After loggin into the [Denvr dashboard](console.cloud.denvrdata.com), navigate to 'Virtual Machines' tab using left navigation menu and hit "Create Virtual Machine".
+After logging into Denvr's [console](console.cloud.denvrdata.com), navigate to *'Virtual Machines'* tab using the left navigation menu and hit **"Create Virtual Machine"**.

 <p float="left">
     <img src="assets/images/denvr-console.webp" width=60%>
     <img src="assets/images/create-vm.png" width=35%>
 </p>

-We'll start by giving our VM a name and selecting the instance type we want from either the `on-demand` or `reserved` pools.
+We'll start by giving our VM a name and selecting the instance type we want from either the on-demand or reserved pools.

 ![Configure VM Instance](assets/images/config-vm-instance.png)